RDeluxe/homescripts/README.md

 Installing roon can be done via their installer, nothing special here

 ## Rclone

+I use the latest rclone stable version via my package manager.
+I see no need to use docker for my rclone setup as it's a single binary and easier to maintain and use without being in a docker.

 Rclone is used to sync my local folders to OneDrive.
 This is cool because Roon and Plex can access those folders and download the files on demand, but after a while the local files will be cleaned.